-I have to-do lists on notepads for each area of my life.
-They are divided into time sensitivity and each area of my work and life.
-(Time Sensitive, Medium Term, Long Term).
+I have to-do lists on notepads for each area of my life, They are divided by time sensitivity and each area of my work and life.
+Time Sensitive, Medium-term, Long-term.

-On the notepads for each thing, I move the to-do list to the next page and rewrite it weekly, removing the things I’ve accomplished.
-I keep a calendar book at my desk so I can visualize what my week looks like.
+On the notepads for each thing I love the to-do list to the next page and rewrite it weekly, removing the things I’ve accomplished.
+I keep a paper calendar on my desk so I can visualize what my week looks like.
 I slot in workouts, work time and time for being social.

-For me, most morning I workout, whether it’s a trip to the gym (the gym’s closed now, so I go to my basement treadmill and free weights) or walk the dog.
+For me, most mornings I work out, whether it’s a trip to the gym (gym’s closed now, so I got to my basement treadmill and free weights) or a dog walk.
 Then I get my work items done.
-I also make sure I have family and friends time (doing this via video now).
+I also make sure I have family and friends time (doing this on video now).
 Sports take a front seat as well, because that time counts as socialization and exercise.
-Tennis and paddle tennis are ok I think if we take precautions.
+Tennis and paddle tennis are ok I think, if we take precautions.

-4) What are some actionable steps you can share, especially for new business owners?
+4. What are some actionable tips you can share, especially for new business owners?

 Make a list of things to accomplish each week on Sunday night.
 Review it on Friday.
 Catch up on the weekend.
 Plan again on Sunday.
 If you don’t ask, you don’t get.
 Don’t be afraid to ask for what you need.
 People love to be helpful.

-The constant barrage of emails, texts, and social media that’s always at your fingertips wherever you go.
-I like to set aside time to answer work emails and personal emails so I don’t get sucked into wasting tie.
+The constant barrage of emails, texts and social media always at your fingertips wherever you go.
+I like to set aside time to answer work emails and personal emails so I don’t get sucked into wasting time.

-Delegate: Get Help.
+Delegate: Get help.
 Do what you do best.
 Hire others to do the rest.
-Graphics are a challenge for me, so I have my assistant help with anything that requires more than cutting and pasting a photo.
+Graphics are a real challenge for me, so I have my assistant help with anything that requires more than cutting and pasting a photo.

 Schedules: Setting a schedule and sticking to it helps me accomplish my goals.

 I’d love to hear your tips and tricks for getting it all done.
-Respond below.
-And in these extraordinary and uncertain times, stay well and stay safe.
+Respond on the VentureMom Facebook page.